 14 - Date format

-Here you can define the format of the date of your articles.
+Here you can define the date format of your articles.

-This date is displayed everywhere on your blog (in the metas the article, in the excerpt etc.).
+This date is displayed everywhere on your blog (in the article metas, in the extract etc.).

-The default format is M j,Y which gives us Jan 2, 2018.
-If you choose the format j F F Y Y it will give you January 2, 2018.
+The default format is M j,Y which gives Jan 2, 2018.
+If you choose the format j F Y format, it will be January 2, 2018.